qubqub/qubqub.github.io/content/posts/effective-java-3e/chapter-03/Item19.en.md

 ---
-title: "[아이템 19] 상속을 고려해 설계하고 문서화하라. 그렇지 않았다면 상속을 금지하라"
+title: "[Item 19] Design and document for inheritance or else prohibit it"
 date: 2020-07-03T13:57:41+09:00
 tags: ["Java", "Effective Java 3E"]
 categories: ["java"]